palominodb/tableizer/README.md

 3. Configure your local_settings.py, config.yml and dsn.yml.
 An example of a local_settings.py, config.yml, and a dsn.yml are included in the distribution.
 The local_settings.py file should be placed in the same deirectory as the settings.py

 4. You will also need an sql user to do the data collection.
-It is Highly recommended that you make a user just for ttt, for both security and accountability purposes.
-TTT needs 'select', and 'show view' priviliges.
-The below query give the 'ttt' user the appropriate permissions.
+It is Highly recommended that you make a user just for tableizer, for both security and accountability purposes.
+Tableizer needs 'select', and 'show view' priviliges.
+The below query give the 'tableizer' user the appropriate permissions.

-   `GRANT SELECT, SHOW VIEW ON *.* TO 'ttt'@'ops.example.com' IDENTIFIED BY 'password'`
+   `GRANT SELECT, SHOW VIEW ON *.* TO 'tableizer'@'ops.example.com' IDENTIFIED BY 'password'`

 ### Examples
 For best results 'ttt-collect' should be run daily or every N hours.
 Running it or 'ttt-query' with '--help', or '-h', will show usage information.
+Available stats are 'definition', 'volume', 'user' and 'view.'

 In general, though, your 'ttt-collect' commandline will be:
     `./manage.py ttt-collect --config config.yml --dsn dsn.yml`